-What is something everyone wants to attain but no one puts enough effort to turn that into reality?
+What is something everyone wants to attain, but no one puts enough effort to turn that into reality?

 No, no!
-Donโt be mistaken.
+Don’t be mistaken.
 We are not talking about shedding weight and achieving a perfect shape and size.
-Thatโs an attainable dream.
+That’s an attainable dream.
 (No offense intended!)

 Here, we are talking about financial freedom.
 Yes, we have read enough about planning and managing finances.
-We have heard sufficient Gyan by financial gurus.
+We have heard sufficient Gyan from financial gurus.
 We are not adding our notable remarks to the list, but the reality is – attaining financial freedom is still a dream for the majority of us.
-Donโt get us wrong because living paycheck to paycheck, battling loans, hardships in making both ends meet, bad credit score, rising credit card bills, and dwindling bank accounts are speaking loudly that your life is not devoid of money worries.

 The tricky part is no one can escape money-related issues.
 However, the silver lining is you can attain financial freedom.
 If want to get your finances on track, follow the checklist mentioned below.
-Keep knocking off the list and youโd get closer to financial freedom and will start living life fully.
+Keep knocking off the list and you’d get closer to financial freedom and will start living life fully.

 Here you go!